awsdocs/aws-cdk-guide/doc_source/cfn_layer.md

 It's possible that neither the high\-level constructs nor the low\-level CFN Resource constructs have a specific feature you are looking for\.
 There are three possible reasons for this lack of functionality:
 + The AWS service feature is available through AWS CloudFormation, but there are no Construct classes for the service\.
-+ The AWS service feature is available through AWS CloudFormation, and there are Construct classes for the service, but the Construct classes don’t yet expose the feature\.
++ The AWS service feature is available through AWS CloudFormation, and there are Construct classes for the service, but the Construct classes don't yet expose the feature\.
 + The feature is not yet available through AWS CloudFormation\.

 To determine whether a feature is available through AWS CloudFormation, see [AWS Resource and Property Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)\.